Peralban/Clib/info/contributor.md

 - `<scope>` (optional): Indicates the scope of the change.
 It can be a module name, file, or affected function.
 - `<subject>`: Concise description of the change.
 It should be written in the imperative present tense, start with a capital letter, and not end with a period.

-Examples of commit headers:
+- Examples of commit headers:

-feat(users): Add email login feature fix(api): Fix bug related to data encoding docs(readme): Update installation documentation
+  - feat(users): Add email login feature.
+  - fix(api): Fix bug related to data encoding.
+  - docs(readme): Update installation documentation.

 ### Commit Body